enarx/website/versioned_staging/Running/Publish.md

-# Publishing and deploying applications via Enarx
+# Publish & Deploy Apps

 Enarx is more than just a tool for running WebAssembly.
 It also allows you to publish a WebAssembly package to a remote package host, as well as securely run a published package in a local Enarx keep.
 The following sections will demonstrate this process, along with other useful commands for interacting with a package host.